Bonez07/ADA/README.md

 - Second letter: if they are Christian (C for christian, N for non-Christian)
 - Third letter: their gender (B for boy, G for girl)
 - Fourth letter: their position (for school prefects: E for EXCO, S for Subcomm EXCO, H for House Captain, N for other positions) (for house prefects: P for house prefect, Y for year rep)
+- For House Captains only: after the 4 letter code add dash and the 3 letter house name

 For example:\
 ***SCBE*** means the prefect is Singaporean, Christian, a boy and an EXCO\
-***NNGN*** means the prefect is non-Singaporean, non-Christian, a girl and a non-EXCO
+***NNGN*** means the prefect is non-Singaporean, non-Christian, a girl and a non-EXCO **SNGH-CKS*** means this is the House Captain of CKS and is Singaporean, non-Christian and a girl

 > [!TIP]
 > Use find and replace and the `=CONCATENATE()` function in Google Sheets to easily combine the raw responses to the 4 letter code format